bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 **Apps for Crisis Intervention**: apps providing immediate assistance to individuals experiencing a mental health crisis, offering resources such as crisis hotlines, safety planning, and immediate coping strategies.
 [Companies worth watching: [Suicide Safe](https://play.google.com/store/apps/details?id=gov.hhs.samhsa.app.spa&hl=en&gl=US), [Weabot Health](https://woebothealth.com/)]

 **Digital Detox Apps**: applications helping users manage and limit their use of digital devices.
 [Companies worth watching: [ForestApp](https://www.forestapp.cc/), [Flipd](https://www.flipdapp.co/)]

+## Feeling excited about 2024 in HealthTech?

+We are!
+Let us know in the comment what other predictions you have.